 When going out to hike in the winter, make sure someone knows where you’re going and when you’re expected back, in case anything unexpected happens.
 And don’t forget your sunscreen!
 It may look cold and cloudy, but the sun reflects off the snow and can damage your skin both short and long-term.

-With these standard safety precautions, you should be well prepared to enjoy your time in Yosemite!
+With these standard safety precautions, you should be well prepared to enjoy your trip to Yosemite National Park!

 Things to do in Yosemite in Winter

-Even if some roads are closed, there are plenty of things to do in Yosemite in winter.
-From winter snow sports, such as hiking and snow camping, to more relaxed activities like ice-skating and enjoying the local art exhibits, you can plan a winter trip perfect for every type of visitor.
+Even if some roads are closed, there are plenty of things to do if you visit in the winter.
+From snow sports, such as hiking and snow camping, to more relaxed activities like ice-skating and enjoying the local art exhibits, you can plan a winter trip perfect for every type of visitor.

 Hike or Snowshoe on Open Trails

-When people talk about hiking in Yosemite in winter, they are referring to one of two things: hiking the lower elevation trails with ice cleats or snowshoeing the higher elevation routes with snowshoes.
+When people talk about hiking during winter, they are referring to one of two things: hiking the lower-elevation trails with ice cleats or snowshoeing the higher-elevation routes with snowshoes.

 Before heading out, make sure to stop by the Valley Visitor Center to check on trail conditions and get advice on what the best trail is for your experience and ability level.
 You can also book a guided hiking tour if you’re not experienced in hiking in winter conditions.